 - Diagnosis of ankylosing spondylitis

 - Treatment of ankylosing spondylitis

 Ankylosing means fusing together and spondylitis means inflammation of the bones of the spine (vertebrae).
 If you have ankylosing spondylitis, the bones in your spine become inflamed at the part where they attach to the tendons, and also at the joints between the bones.
 Your body then tries to mend the damage by producing new bone.
 As new bone grows, it can eventually cause them to fuse together.

 Although it usually starts in the spine, ankylosing spondylitis can affect any of your joints, especially your knees, hips, ankles and shoulders.

 You can develop ankylosing spondylitis at any time, but it usually starts between the ages of 15 and 35, with the average age being 24.
-About one in 200 men and one in 500 women in the UK have the condition.

 Symptoms of ankylosing spondylitis